 Janine blogs about her experience as a NICU mom for the science-based parenting site Raising Happiness and attends writing workshops whenever she can.
 Her favorites are Kate Hopper’s Motherhood & Words retreats, Lit Camp and the Squaw Valley Community of Writers (2011, 2012, 2014), to which attendance was made possible by the George Pascoe Miller scholarship, the Carlisle Family scholarship, and the Eshelman scholarship.
 OH, and the Mineral School.
 WORD.

 She still likes to get on stage and shake a tail feather or just get on stage and talk really loud.
-She’s been a semi-finalist at Literary Death Match, a loud mouth at Litquake, Lit Crawl, InsideStorytime and the Basement Series and directs the San Francisco production of Listen To Your Mother with fellow Write on Mamas Mary Hill and Tarja Parssinen (save the date for May 6, 2016!).
+She’s been a semi-finalist at Literary Death Match, a loud mouth at Litquake, Lit Crawl, InsideStorytime and the Basement Series and directed the San Francisco production of Listen To Your Mother with fellow Write on Mamas Mary Hill and Tarja Parssinen.
 She is also available for Ballerina Birthday Parties.

 When not writing about preemies, Janine reads about fairies, dinosaurs, and Star Wars.
 She lives in Oakland with her husband and their three small yet surprisingly noisy children.